mllamazares/STRIDE-vs-ASVS/README.md

 In the Security Requirement Engineering process, we commonly use techniques like Threat Modeling (along with frameworks such as *STRIDE*, *LINDUNN* or *PASTA*) to identify threats to which the system is exposed.
 Once we have identified those threats, we need to mitigate them by defining security controls.

-### Why we need this table?
+### Why do we need this table?

 The third step of [Rapid Threat Modeling Prototyping (RTMP)](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs/blob/master/18x26.Tutamen%20HOWTO-Rapid%20Threat%20Model%20Prototyping.pdf) methodology is *Mitigations*.
 The purpose is to define at least one mitigation for each STRIDE threat identified in the previous steps.
 In that section, it also provides a table that lists the elements of the OWASP Top 10 (OT10) mapped to STRIDE elements.

-I've found the following issues:
+Detected improvements:
-1. Their OWASP Top 10 matrix is outdated (2017 version instead of 2021).
+1. The OWASP Top 10 matrix is outdated (2017 version instead of 2021).
 2. You need an extra step to select the security controls associated with those mitigations (from OT10 to ASVS).

 To address the second issue, Mario Platt ([@mario-platt](https://github.com/mario-platt)) contributed to the repository by creating an Excel called [STRIDE-OT10-CWE-OPC-ASVS](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs/blob/master/19h20.mar.mapping%20table%20-%20STRIDE-OT10-CWE-OPC-ASVS.xlsx), that not only maps STRIDE against ASVS but also with CWE, OWASP Proactive Controls and OWASP Top 10.

-The current issues with this approach are:
+Detected improvements:
 1. The OWASP Top 10 reference is outdated (2017 version instead of 2021).
-2. The ASVS matrix is outdated (v3.x instead of v4.x).
+2. The ASVS matrix is outdated (v3.0 instead of v4.0).

-Finally, even though I admire both authors, I have minor disagreements in the categorization.
-So in this repository, I will try to solve the issues mentioned above with a [new equivalence table](#equivalence-table).
+Finally, I have minor disagreements in some of the categorization of both references.
+In this repository, I will try to address the improvements mentioned above with [a new **STRIDE vs ASVS** equivalence table](#equivalence-table).

 ## Pre-requisites